robertmartin8/ReasonableDeviations/_posts/2021-09-18-how-i-use-notion.md

 I also have an Inbox page, which is essentially where I dump stuff that I may want to revisit later.
 This includes:

-- Media to process e.g URLs, papers, podcasts episodes etc.
+- Media to process e.g. URLs, papers, podcasts episodes etc.
 - Useful web tools
 - Cool projects/startups I've come across
 - Random thoughts or ideas